Connect with us

 A number of law firms issued press releases last summer, where it was noted that they have considered bringing a class-action lawsuit against the WWE following the Vince McMahon hush money scandal.
 These firms noted that they were investigating the WWE for “violations of the securities laws” on behalf of their investors and were focused on “whether WWE and/or the company’s officers and directors violated the securities laws or breached their fiduciary duties in connection with the alleged misconduct” and the press release was based on the Wall Street Journal reports regarding Vince’s hush money scandal.

-Some of those law firms include Kaskela Law LLC, Scott+Scott, Rosen Law Firm, Schall Law Firm, Brager Eagel & Squire, Labaton Sucharow, Moore Kuehn PLLC, Pomerantz Law Firm and Kahn Swick & Foti, LLC.
-It looks like another law firm has come forward and has joined the first few law firms investigating WWE for “violations of the securities laws” on behalf of their investors and this law firm is considering bringing a class-action lawsuit against the WWE following the recent Vince McMahon scandal similar to the first few law firms.
+Some of those law firms include Kaskela Law LLC, Scott+Scott, Rosen Law Firm, Schall Law Firm, Brager Eagel & Squire, Labaton Sucharow, Moore Kuehn PLLC, Pomerantz Law Firm, Bronstein, Gewirtz & Grossman and Kahn Swick & Foti, LLC.
+Another law firm has come forward and has joined the first few firms that were investigating WWE for “violations of the securities laws” on behalf of the promotion’s investors and this law firm is considering bringing a class-action lawsuit against the WWE following the recent Vince McMahon scandal similar to the first few law firms.

 Be sure to join our WWE / AEW Discord server and connect with other pro wrestling fans.